 The list is literally endless.
 Now believe me, I get it.
 Sometimes there is nothing like having a giant piece of chocolate cake or a toasty smore.
-It’s when those things are part of our normal routine that we aren’t able to reach our fitness goals!
+It’s when those things are eaten in a surplus that we aren’t able to reach our fitness goals!

 If you still can’t believe that I endorsed desserts

 Believe it.
 My weight loss journey was not a small one and I lost over 60+ pounds using these techniques.
 I never went on some crazy diet, I never drank some weird nasty drink with a bunch of random ingredients or a unicorn hair.
-I lost the weight by eating real food and learning a lifestyle.
+I lost the weight by eating real food, being in a calorie deficit and learning a lifestyle.

-While the chances of you needing to lose that much weight are pretty low, the point is still the same.
 Healthy living is all about balance and not about depravity.
-Just like over training can be unhealthy and cause adverse results, depriving yourself of foods can have adverse results.
+Just like over training can be unhealthy and cause adverse results, depriving yourself of foods for extended periods of time can have adverse results.

 Remember that as you’re trying to get back into this lifestyle of healthy eating, you’re going to make mistakes, and you’re going to mess up.
 That’s totally okay!
 That’s proof that you’re trying!
 Keep trying and keep making those strides forward.
 You can do this!